shuozhixu/CMS-EAM_2025/README.md

 ### HfTiZr with CSRO

 Repeat the simulation above, but using the data file `data.HfTiZr_CSRO` generated using the NPT method in [another project](https://github.com/shuozhixu/MSMSE_2024).

+## LD

+In the literature, there are at least three ways to quantify the average LD in atomic-level simulations.
+The first one is based on the difference in the lattice parameters among all constituent elements, see [Zhang et al.](https://doi.org/10.1002/adem.200700240); the second one uses the full width at half maximum (FWHM) of the radial distribution function, see [Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044); the last one is the root mean squared atomic displacement (RMSAD), also known as the [local LD](https://doi.org/10.1103/PhysRevMaterials.1.023404), defined as the average displacement of relaxed atoms from their ideal positions in the undistorted crystal lattice.
+All three ways take into account the chemical compositions and their nominal molar ratios, while the last two additionally consider the distribution of atoms.
+As a result, the first method yields the same LD for two atomistic structures with the same composition but differing CSROs.

+[Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044) and [Chen et al.](https://doi.org/10.1016/j.actamat.2024.119910), by studying CoCrNi and NbTiZr respectively, found that the FWHM is smaller in the CSRO structure than the random structure for the same material.
+In the meantime, in five out of the six refractory multi-principal element alloys, [Wang et al.](https://doi.org/10.1038/s41524-024-01330-6) showed that RMSAD becomes higher in CSRO structures than in random structures.
+Therefore, it seems that the effect of CSRO on LD depends on how LD is defined.

+### FWHM

+Calculations of FWHM can follow Figure 2(c) of [Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044) and Figure 3(f) of [Chen et al.](https://doi.org/10.1016/j.actamat.2024.119910).
+Specifically, we can take these steps:

+- Load the energy minimized structures (either random or CSRO) into OVITO.
+For the random structure of an alloy, the energy minimized data file can be obtained using the `lmp_0K.in` file as described in the "Random HfTiZr" section above.
+For the CSRO structure of an alloy, the data file obtained in the "CSRO structure" section is already energy minimized and can be used directly.
+- Apply "[Coordination analysis](https://www.ovito.org/manual/reference/pipelines/modifiers/coordination_analysis.html)".
+Let the "Cutoff radius" be 4 and the "number of histogram bins" be 400.
+- Click "Show in data inspector", and a panel will pop up on the left
+- Click the icon above the disk icon to switch to the "Table view"
+- Click the disk icon to save the radial distribution function into a txt file, where the _x_ axis has a unit of Angstrom while the _y_ axis is unitless
+- Identify the maximum _g_(_r_) value, i.e., the largest value in the second column of the txt file, denoted as _g_<sub>max</sub>
+- Calculate the "half maximum", i.e., 0.5_g_<sub>max</sub>
+- Calculate the "full width" corresponding to 0.5_g_<sub>max</sub>

+Calculate the FWHM for both random and CSRO structures in all 19 BCC ternaries using the EAM potentials.

+### RMSAD

+To be added

 ## GSFE